Repsol eyes sale of $6 billion Gas Natural stake after Shell deal

 MADRID (Reuters) - Spanish oil group Repsol (REP.MC) paved the way for the eventual sale of its $6 billion stake in utility Gas Natural Fenosa (GAS.MC), acknowledging its rationale would dwindle once another planned disposal is completed.

 Repsol Chief Financial Officer Miguel Martinez said the need to hold the 30 percent Gas Natural stake would diminish after Repsol closes a deal to sell a large part of its liquefied natural gas (LNG) assets to Royal Dutch Shell (RDSa.L).

-Repsol's Gas Natural stake allows it to sell LNG from its liquefaction plants in Trinidad and Tobago, Peru and Canada to the gas company.
+Repsol's Gas Natural stake allows it to sell LNG from its liquefaction plants in Trinidad and Tobago and in Peru, and its regasification plant in Canada, to the gas company.
 But once it has sold its largest plants - in Trinidad and Tobago and Peru - to Shell, it will have less need for the sale agreement with Gas Natural.